What are the benefits of earning an advanced degree in Judicial Studies?

 Depending on enrollment and student need, we do have several sources of funding for limited scholarships.
 Please contact program faculty/staff for more information.

 In some instances, the National Judicial College and the National Council of Juvenile and Family Court Judges might have scholarship money to support attendance of their programs.
 Please contact them directly about that option.
-Also, the State Justice Institute has funded students in the past (visit www.sji.gov).
+Also, the State Justice Institute has funded students in the past.
 Lastly, some judges have arranged funding support through their court training funds, administrative office of the courts, court improvement programs, etc.

 What is the relationship between the University of Nevada, Reno Judicial Studies Program, the National Judicial College and the National Council of Juvenile and Family Court Judges?

 They are completely separate entities with their own administration, funding sources, mission, vision, faculty/staff, etc. The Judicial Studies Program lives within the University, which grants the MJS/Ph.D. degrees and is operated by University faculty/staff.
 The National Judicial College (NJC) is a not-for-profit organization that is headquartered on the University campus and typically focuses on educational opportunities for judges hearing criminal and civil cases.
 Until recently, the National Council of Juvenile and Family Court Judges (NCJFCJ) was also headquartered on campus, but relocated to downtown Reno for additional space.
-The NCJFCJ is also a not-for-profit, and focuses on training, technical assistance, research, and policy development in the area of juvenile and family law (e.g., dependency, juvenile justice, domestic violence, etc.).
-Both the NJC and NCJFCJ are affiliates of the University, and are instrumental partners and collaborators with the University in the area of judicial education and justice research.
+The NCJFCJ is also a not-for-profit and focuses on training, technical assistance, research and policy development in the area of juvenile and family law (e.g., dependency, juvenile justice, domestic violence, etc.).
+Both the NJC and NCJFCJ are affiliates of the University and are instrumental partners and collaborators with the University in the areas of judicial education and justice research.
 Together, the presence of these three unique but allied institutions in one locale contribute to the University/Northern Nevada being considered by many to be the judicial education epicenter of the nation.

 I'm curious about what has been done before for theses and dissertations.
 Is there a list I can review?

-Yes.
-The program handbook has a list of thesis and dissertation titles.
+Yes, please review the list of thesis and dissertation titles.
 You can request full copies of these works via the library or through our program office.